 Virginia Mae Center

-The Virginia Mae Center on the National Cathedral campus in Washington, D.C. serves as the new home for the Cathedral College of Faith and Culture.
-Originally opened in 1929 as The College of Preachers, the building has sat unoccupied since 2008 and is now being renovated and reimagined into the Virginia Mae Center.
+The Virginia Mae Center on the Washington National Cathedral campus in Washington, D.C. serves as the new home for the Cathedral College of Faith and Culture.
+The building originally opened in 1929 as the College of Preachers, which provided continuing theological education for clergy members nationwide.
+It operated until the 2008 financial crisis forced the college to cease operations.
+The building has sat unoccupied since its closure.